Write a Coffee Shop Business Plan

 3. how to get there, and

-4. why you are going to this meeting in the first place?
+4. why are you going to this meeting in the first place?

-Without defined plans and goals, it’s unlikely that you will recognize important milestones as you reach them.
+Without defined plans and goals, it’s unlikely that you will recognize essential milestones as you reach them.
 Even if profit is not your motivation, be aware that there is a reason you are starting a retail coffee shop instead of some other business.

 Define what you hope to achieve and how you intend to achieve it.
-Even though you may encounter unexpected roadblocks, always know your destination and you will find another way to get there.
+Even though you may encounter unexpected roadblocks, always know your destination, and you will find another way to get there.

-Some view coffee shop business plans as paperwork necessary to get a loan, secure investors or lease commercial property.
+Some view coffee shop business plans as paperwork necessary to get a loan, secure investors, or lease commercial property.
 Those people are only half right.
-The truth is that your business plan is more than an application, it’s an exercise to help organize ideas.
+The truth is that your business plan is more than an application; it’s an exercise to help organize ideas.
 You can then communicate your plan to others, but the most important reader is you.

 It doesn’t need to be complicated.
-Check out this free video from SCORE: Creating a One Page Business Plan
+Check out this free video from SCORE: Creating a One-Page Business Plan.

-Don’t lock the original document away in a time capsule for future generations to discover, keep it up-to-date and refer to it each quarter.
+Don’t lock the original document away in a time capsule for future generations to discover; keep it up-to-date and refer to it each quarter.
 Remember that the ultimate audience for your coffee business plan is you.